paulkilla/WarThunderUI/README.md

 Wolf Pack is a War Thunder Assistant that is written with squads in mind.

-With Wolf Pack you can register your squad, and all be looking at the same information on another screen (tablet/monitor/phone), it will keep a list of known opponents, including there last known location and altitude.
+With Wolf Pack you can register your squad, and all be looking at the same information on another screen (tablet/monitor/phone), it will keep a list of known opponents, including their last known location and altitude.
 As well as showing your squad mates instruments.

 ## Backend